mariuscaptari/chatapp/README.md

 The main downside we found with using Cassandra was that when querying the database for matching substrings we had to enable SASIIndex for the content column, which is not ideal and not recommended for production.

 ---
 We have choosen to go with a replication factor of 3 for our cassandra cluster to ensure that even if we lose 1 or 2 pods, the application should still be available.
 For a highly available system we went with read and write consistency values of 1.
-This means that we do not have strong consistency W + R < 3, however, in a chat application such us ours we decided to prioritize high availability.
+This means that we do not have strong consistency W + R < 3, however, in a chat application such us ours we decided to prioritize high availability and rely on Cassandra's eventual consistency.

 ### Containarization and orchestration